chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 - Configuration Management (CMDB) 1.1.
 - Configuration Management for Scoped Apps (com.snc.cmdb.scoped) 1.0.0.

-{{< figure src="/images/automate/snow_integration_plugins.png" alt="Plugins" >}}
-## Install the Integration App

-Install the Integration App from the [ServiceNow Store](https://store.servicenow.com)

-1. Navigate to the ServiceNow store at <https://store.servicenow.com>.
-2. Search for **Chef Automate**.
-3. Select the **Chef Automate Integration App**.
-4. Select **Get** and follow the instructions by specifying your ServiceNow credentials.
-5. Open your **ServiceNow Service Management** application.
-6. Select **System Applications** > **All Available Applications** > **All** menu.
-7. Find the application using the filter criteria and search bar.
-   You can search for the application by its `Name` or `ID`.
-If you cannot find an application, you may have to request it from the ServiceNow Store.
-8. Select **Install**.
+## Installatopm

+Get the app from the [ServiceNow](https://store.servicenow.com) store and then install it to your account from the **Service Management** dashboard.

 ## Setup

-Connect the Integration App in ServiceNow to Chef Automate by creating a data feed in from Chef Automate or a connection in Service Now.
-Setting up and configuring the Integration App requires the `x_chef_automate.api` role to configure it.
-If you are not a ServiceNow administrator, ask one to enable it for you.
+To see your data in ServiceNow, you need to create a data feed for Chef Automate.
+You can set up the data feed either in Chef Automate or in ServiceNow.

+Setting up the data feed requires the `x_chef_automate.api` role permissions.
+Your ServiceNow administrator can enable this for you.

 ### Create a Data Feed in Chef Automate

-Set up a data feed to send data from Chef Automate to the Integration App:
+Set up a data feed to send data from Chef Automate:

 1. Confirm that you have the `x_chef_automate.api` role.
-1. Navigate to **Settings** from the **Chef Automate** menu.
+1. Navigate to **Settings** > **Data Feeds** > **Create Data Feed**.
-1. Select the **Data Feeds** link from **Settings**.
-1. Select the **Create Data Feed** button.
-1. Enter the following information:
+1. Enter or select:
    - **Name**: A unique name for this integration.
-   - **Data Feed URL**: ServiceNow application Datafeed API URL ending with `api/x_chef_automate/asset`.
+   - **Data Feed URL**:The API address that the notification uses.
+It has the format: `https://ven12345.service-now.com/api/x_chef_automate/asset`.
-   - **Username**: The ServiceNow user.
+   - **Username**: The name you use to sign in to ServiceNow.
-   - **Password**: The Chef Automate user password.
+   - **Password**: The password you use to sign in to ServiceNow.

-   You must specify the fully qualified domain name (FQDN) of the ServiceNow instance to configure the **Data Feed URL** in Chef Automate, which has the format: `FQDN/api/x_chef_automate/asset` .
-For example, <https://venxxx.service-now.com/api/x_chef_automate/asset>.

-1. Select the **Test Data Feed** button.
-The application checks that the values specified are correct and the connectivity between Chef Automate and the application establishes.

-   A successful test displays the **service-now automate connectivity passed** message.
-Else, an error message displays detailing the connectivity or credentials issues and helps you in resolving the error.
+1. Select **Test Data Feed**.
+A successful test displays **service-now automate connectivity passed**.
+An unsuccessful test returns a message with infomation for the connectivity or credentials issues to helps resolve the error.

-1. Select **Create Data Feed**.
+1. Select **Create Data Feed** to save the setup.

 {{< figure src="/images/automate/snow_integration_create_data_feed.png" alt="Create Data Feed">}}